xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-AUTO.OUTLINE   Creates an outline
+AUTO.OUTLINE&nbsp;&nbsp;&nbsp;Creates an outline

-OUTLINE   Creates an outline and defines settings for automatically creating outlines
+OUTLINE&nbsp;&nbsp;&nbsp;Creates an outline and defines settings for automatically creating outlines

 Return to [top](#A)